hydro-informatics/hydro-informatics.github.io/documentation/documentation.md

 ## Wikis

 While every {ref}`git <chpt-git>` repository should at least contain a descriptive *README.md*, *wiki* s provide much more detail and guidance.
-Wikis are a convenient way to guide users with permanent side bars (such as the menu bar on this web site), help users to understand methods and codes, and collaborative coding with precise descriptions of scripts. *GitHub* users find options to activate *wiki*s in the *Settings* tab of a repository and the developers continue to improve *wiki* functions ([read more about *GitHub*'s wikis](https://help.github.com/en/github/building-a-strong-community/about-wikis)).
+Wikis are a convenient way to guide users with permanent sidebars (such as the menu bar on this website), help users to understand methods and codes, and collaborative coding with precise descriptions of scripts. *GitHub* users find options to activate *wiki*s in the *Settings* tab of a repository and the developers continue to improve *wiki* functions ([read more about *GitHub*'s wikis](https://help.github.com/en/github/building-a-strong-community/about-wikis)).

-More sophisticated *wiki*s are available on the *Jekyll* themes web site (e.g., the [git-wiki theme](https://jekyll-themes.com/git-wiki/)).
-In order to use *Jekyll* themes, make sure to enable [*GitHub* pages](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) (in the repository *Settings* tab) for the repository where you want to establish the *wiki* (this wiki-repository is typically another repository in order to describe a code-repository).
-Then, install the *Ruby development environment* and *Jekyll* (see [instructions on their website](https://jekyllrb.com/docs/) in order to access and build hundreds of themes for code and project documentation.
+More sophisticated *wiki*s are available on the *Jekyll* themes website (e.g., the [git-wiki theme](https://jekyll-themes.com/git-wiki/)).
+To use *Jekyll* themes, make sure to enable [*GitHub* pages](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) (in the repository *Settings* tab) for the repository where you want to establish the *wiki* (this wiki-repository is typically another repository to describe a code-repository).
+Then, install the *Ruby development environment* and *Jekyll* (see [instructions on their website](https://jekyllrb.com/docs/) to access and build hundreds of themes for code and project documentation.
 Forked and locally adapted themes can then be *push*ed to a remote *wiki* repository using {ref}`git <chpt-git>`.

 ```{tip}
 There are other git-services and wiki host providers out there, such as [GitLab](https://gitlab.com/pages) or [plan.io](https://plan.io/knowledge-management/).